Large Building Airtightness Testing and the Selection of Appropriate Air Barrier Strategies

 About Graham Finch, Principal, Building Science Research Specialist:

-Graham Finch is a building science engineer who specializes in research and investigation work and leads RDH’s research group.
+Graham Finch, Principal and Senior Building Science Specialist, is a building science engineer who specializes in research and investigation work.
 His work experience includes a wide range of projects including building enclosure condition assessments, forensic investigations, research studies, energy assessments, building monitoring programs, field review, and testing services for new and existing buildings across North America.
-He has also worked with numerous building product manufacturers on product research and development, performance monitoring, and field testing.
+He has worked with numerous building product manufacturers on product research and development, performance monitoring, and field testing.